Kick-start your career with a postgraduate conversion course

 Entry requirements for postgraduate conversion courses

-Entry onto postgraduate conversion courses is usually dependent on your results at undergraduate level: the bar is usually set at a second class honours degree.
+Entry onto postgraduate conversion courses in the UK is usually dependent on your results at undergraduate level: the bar is generally set at a second class honours degree.
 If you are an international student, you will need to check the individual requirements of the university at which you want to study.

 What can I convert to?

-Not all courses are automatically defined as ‘conversion courses', so go to the course search to find out what is available in the discipline you wish to study.
+Not all courses are automatically defined as ‘conversion courses', so go to the course search to find out what is available in the discipline you'd like to study.
 Some of the most popular vocational postgraduate conversion courses include:

 A CPE or GDL qualification in law